alexheretic/apart-core/readme.md

 destination: /dev/sda1
 id: d4323700  # a uid for this job
 complete: 0.0123  # double [0, 1] where 1.0 => it is complete
+syncing: false  # indicates the transfer is complete the final syncing process has started
 start: 2017-04-18T17:39:01Z  # utc time of start

 # [optional fields]